swiftlang/swift-evolution/proposals/nnnn-actors.md

 Reentrancy means that execution of asynchronous actor-isolated functions may "interleave" at suspension points, leading to increased complexity in programming with such actors, as every suspension point must be carefully inspected if the code _after_ it depends on some invariants that could have changed before it suspended.

 Interleaving executions still respect the actor's "single-threaded illusion"–i.e. no two functions will ever execute *concurrently* on any given actor–however they may _interleave_ at suspension points.
-In broad terms this means that reentrant actors are "thread-safe" but are not "data race safe," meaning it is not possible to observe any
+In broad terms this means that reentrant actors are _thread-safe_ but are automatically protecting from the "high level" kinds of races that may still occur, potentially invalidating invariants upon which an executing asynchronous function may be relying on.

 > Empirically: we know that both an non-reentrant and reentrant awaiting and actors are useful, however both semantics must be available to developers in order to use actors as a means of isolating state from "concurrent" (in the meaning of interleaved) modification.